gtluu/blanka2/README.md

 BLANKA is a command line tool used to remove noise and blank background signals from mass spectrometry data.

-This repo contains the current development version of BLANKA.
+This repo contains the current development version of BLANKA actively being worked on.
 For the publication version, please see [here](https://github.com/gtluu/blanka).

 ## Installation
 No installation is required for use of BLANKA.
 Simply download BLANKA v1 [here](https://mega.nz/file/b9hg2AxL#ii9cj1wb8HqZAho1MC1ZWA1cVDbdjEV-bZj9BRiWM8k) and unzip the folder to the desired directory.